-The Handbook explains and elaborates the Code of Practice for Foundations promulgated in 2004, on a clause by clause basis, with the clause numbers prefixed by the letter "H" for ease of identification and distinction.
+As similar to the Handbook to Code of Practice for Foundations 2004, this Handbook explains and elaborates the Code of Practice for Foundations 2017 on a clause by clause basis, with the clause numbers prefixed by the letter "H" for ease of identification and distinction.
 Figures, tables and equations in the Handbook are also prefixed by "H" for the same purpose.